hankbesser/recursive-agents/README.md

 ## A Meta-Framework for Self-Improving Agents

 Recursive Agents implements a **three-phase iterative refinement architecture** where LLM agents (instances of Classes) critique and improve their own outputs.
-Unlike single-pass systems, each agent automatically tracks its full revision history, making every decision inspectable and debuggable.
+Unlike single-pass systems, each agent automatically tracks its full revision history, making every decision and debuggable.

 ![Sequence Flow](images/Sequence_Summary.svg)